Malibu Grand Prix: Anaheim, California

 A Malibu Grand Prix track and arcade was located in Anaheim just north of Anaheim Stadium, the closest crossroads being East Katella Ave and the 57 Freeway.
 It had 2 tracks.
 This was the first Malibu Grand Prix location.
 It was located behind the original location of the big "A" of Anaheim Stadium (when it housed the scoreboard).
-A Hooters now occupies the parking area, backed by a large office building.
+A restaurant now occupies the parking area, backed by a large office building.

 San Diego, California

 A Malibu Grand Prix track and arcade was located in San Diego across the street from Naval Air Station Miramar (now MCAS Miramar) off of Miramar Blvd.
 It opened in the late 1970s and remained popular with locals for many years.
-In 1996, Burl Hatterley of Shelbyville, Indiana, set the all-time track record at the Miramar location, with an official lap time of 52.98 seconds.
-(Correction: The original track record was 42.2 seconds set in 1978/79 running one of the original Wankel powered Virages) Eventually, people in the area moved on to other things, the facility saw a significant decline in business, and soon fell into disrepair.
+Eventually, people in the area moved on to other things, the facility saw a significant decline in business, and soon fell into disrepair.
 The site was leveled and a multi business strip mall was built.